Our research

 • forum shopping

-The financial law strand of this research area focuses on banking and financial law, and, in particular, on:
+The financial law strand of this research area focuses on banking and financial law, specifically:

 • bank insolvencies